pravishtymaheshwari/8-Week-SQL-Challenge-Danny-Ma-Case-Study/README.md

 This repository comprises my solutions to the case studies found in the [8WeekSQLChallenge](https://8weeksqlchallenge.com/).
 The 8 Week SQL Challenge presents 8 distinct SQL challenges.
 In addition to solving these case studies using SQL, I have also provided Python solutions.

-In each case study folder, you will find two solution files, one written in SQL and another in Python.
-Additionally, the folder includes CSV files containing the necessary data for the respective case study.
+In each case study folder, you will find one .sql for creating the database and two .md solution files, one written in SQL and another in Python.

 Case Studies: